Jhgomez/redes2/Commands.md

 4. `show ip route`: Run it in **R1**, now you can se routes with an **R** label, in parenthesis you can se **(120/1)** this means it has less priority than static routes

 ### Dinamically Route VLANs
-We have examples using EIGRP and
+We have examples using EIGRP and OSPF [here](./Lab/Clase6.pdf).
+Note here we use multilayer switches which are layer 3 devices just like routers but routes are used when routing physical networks

 #### Example Using OSPF
 You can see the topology [here](./Lab/Clase6.pdf).
 Note the switch just

-## Show Comma nds
+## Show Commands

 * `show ip route`: this command can run from privileged mode, it shows the current state of the routing table on a router.
 This is prefered when checking routes for example when working with RIP protocol